 Raygan, F., Rezavandi, Z., Dadkhah Tehrani, S., Farrokhian, A., & Asemi, Z. (2016).
 The effects of coenzyme Q10 administration on glucose homeostasis parameters, lipid profiles, biomarkers of inflammation and oxidative stress in patients with metabolic syndrome.
 European Journal of Nutrition, 55(8), 2357-2364.

-Disclaimer: The information presented in this review article is not intended as medical advice and should not be used as such.Please click here for additional information about the heart health effects of Coenzyme Q10 supplementation.
+Disclaimer: The information presented in this review article is not intended as medical advice and should not be used as such.Please click here for more information about the benefits of Coenzyme Q10 supplementation.